-The computer can be configured to enter Hibernation Mode automatically when you press the power button or close the lid.
+The computer can be configured to enter Hibernation Mode automatically when you press the power button or close the display panel.
 To define these settings, do the following:

-- 1. Click Start -> Control Panel -> System and Security -> Power Options. - 2.
-Click Choose what the power button does or Choose what closing the lid does. - 3.
-Enable the desired Hibernation Mode settings for When I press the power button and When I close the lid. - 4.
+- 1. Click Power Options and then click Choose what the power button does or Choose what closing the lid does. - 2.
+Enable the desired Hibernation Mode settings for When I press the power button and When I close the lid. - 3.
 Click the Save changes button.